 Springhill Hospice | £8,234 | This project will take the work of the Hospice to support people to self-manage their symptoms and bring it into the community, in settings close to home where people feel comfortable.
 The Hospice supports people at high risk of hospital admission due to living with a palliative life limiting condition, but there is lots that people can do around managing fatigue, anxiety, breathlessness, sleep, pain, falls prevention, nutrition and planning for the future.
 A registered nurse, nursing assistant and creative therapist will host sessions in the community where people can receive advice and take part in relaxing, therapeutic and creative activities.
 These will give people new skills and coping strategies to improve their quality of life and keep them out of hospital. |

-Home from Hospital (Culturally Appropriate Support) Fund
+Home from Hospital (Culturally Appropriate Support) Fund, Round 1

 The GM VCSE Hospital Discharge Alliance mapped the support available across Greater Manchester and identified a gap in Rochdale Borough around culturally appropriate support.